markh0rr/dockerized-wordpress/ReadMe.md

 Logs are now visible in `wp-content/debug.log`.

-6. Run wordpress:
+7. Run wordpress:
 ```
 make run
 ```

-## Create the website
+## Access the website and administration pannel

 On the first access to `http://localhost:8080`, wordpress configures the website and asks to create a root user with password.